spacetj/production-readiness/01-stability-reliability/README.md

 ### Kaniko

-kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster. kaniko doesn't require a Docker daemon and executes each commands in userspace.
-This enables building container images in environments that can't easily or securely run a Docker daemon.
+kaniko is a tool for building container images from a Dockerfile.
+Kaniko doesn't require a Docker daemon and executes each commands in userspace.
+This enables building container images in environments that can't easily or securely run a Docker daemon, such as a kubernetes cluster.

 | Open Source                                              | Managed By | First Release |
 | -------------------------------------------------------- | ---------- | ------------- |